Aaron-Barrios/Elenorm/readme_game.txt

 NormieClass.cpp
 randMaker.h

+Compiling just the mainP3Driver.cpp (ex: g++ -std=c++11 mainP3Driver.cpp) will compile them all, as I've #include 'd all the other files you'll need from this list

 - Please email me at aarondbarrios@gmail.com if you are unable to run.

 - I was given the map classes and drivers by my class instructors, and made the rest myself.